SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/office-ui-fabric-integration.md

 > Challenge with Global CSS styles in well explained in the following presentation in the context of React and JSS  - [React CSS in JS](https://speakerdeck.com/vjeux/react-css-in-js).

-## How to use Office UI Fabric React in safe ways in your web part
+## How to use Office UI Fabric React in safe way in your web part

 Here are recommendations to use Fabric in React based web parts in safe and reliable way.